 Over 750 miles of hiking trails cover a diverse range of habitats.
 There are plenty of excellent Yosemite day hikes for all abilities and longer multi-day hikes.
 You can explore Yosemite by bike, on horseback or take one of the scenic driving routes.
 See some of the most notable viewpoints made famous by photographer Ansel Adams – Glacier Point for striking views of Half Dome and the Yosemite Valley.
 Tunnel View, Inspiration Point or Cook’s Meadow.

 Summer is the perfect time to enjoy the High Sierra.
 While much of the park is inaccessible in winter, it’s an excellent time for skiing at the Badger Pass Ski Area.
+Yosemite Valley is a lovely place to spend Christmas with snowshoeing and celebrations at the lodges.
 Winter is also when you can witness nature’s most stunning displays at Horse Tail Falls.
 When the setting sun hits the upper cascades of the falls, it creates the illusion of liquid fire.
 This natural phenomenon usually takes place around the second week of February.
 Fall brings a magnificent display of colour, and spring is the time to visit Yosemite Valley.
 There are fewer crowds, and the waterfalls are at their peak.